rwdavies/QUILT/README.md

 tar --xz -xf QUILT2_example_2024.tar.xz
 ```

 Perform imputation as below.
-Note that reference panel data can be processed separately to speed up repeated imputation of the same region in independent jobs, for a detailed tutorial on preparing reference, options, input/output files, see [Tutorials](#paragraph-tutorial)
+Note that reference panel data can be processed separately to speed up repeated imputation of the same region in independent jobs.
+For a detailed tutorial on preparing reference, options, input/output files, see [READMEs and tutorials](#paragraph-readme-tutorial)

 ```